 Although just putting out the right food and clean water will attract a certain number of birds to your garden, more can be attracted - and might make their home there - if you provide the right sort of habitat.

-Of course the size of your garden has a major bearing on how much and what sort of habitat you create, but even a small garden can be an appealing habitat to many species of birds.
-And, contrary to what some might believe, a garden doesn't have to look wild to attract birds.
+The size of your garden will have a major bearing on how much and what sort of habitat you can create, but even a small garden can be an appealing habitat to many species of birds.
+Contrary to what some might believe, a garden doesn't have to look wild to attract birds.
 It's much more about creating an environment which birds feel safe in, gives them opportunities to also feed on natural food - e.g. insects and berries - and provides places for some species to nest.

 Native species of tree are better for birds because they typically contain far more species of insects.
 As an example, the English Oak has up to 284 species of insect typically living on it, whereas the Sycamore, which isn't a native species to the UK, is believed to only have around 40.
 This huge difference is because native species of insects have evolved to live and feed on native trees, whereas they haven't on non-native trees because all have only been in the UK for a matter of centuries at the most.

-But of course, many gardens aren't big enough for oak trees!
-So other smaller species to consider are Silver Birch, Hawthorn, Holly (which also has the benefit of being an evergreen), Hazel, Wild Cherry and Field Maple.
+Many gardens aren't big enough for oak trees, so smaller species to consider include Silver Birch, Hawthorn, Holly (which also has the benefit of being an evergreen), Hazel, Wild Cherry and Field Maple.

 Plants and shrubs which produce berries

-Unlike trees where, along with providing cover and nesting sites, the main attraction to birds is insect food, with shrubs it is often the berries they produce.
-Therefore planting native shrubs is not so important, and actually many non-native species produce excellent crops of berries, are very attractive as an ornamental plant, and provide good nesting sites - Pyracantha being the best example.
+Unlike trees where, along with providing cover and nesting sites, the main attraction to birds is insects, with shrubs it is often the berries they produce.
+Therefore planting native shrubs is not so important, and many non-native species produce excellent crops of berries, are very attractive as an ornamental plant, and provide good nesting sites - Pyracantha being the best example.